se-research/OpenDaVINCI/tutorials/tcpreceivebytes/README.rst

         const uint32_t PORT = 1234;

         // We are using OpenDaVINCI's SharedPointer to automatically
-        // released any acquired resources.
+        // release any acquired resources.
         try {
             SharedPointer<TCPAcceptor>
                 tcpacceptor(TCPFactory::createTCPAcceptor(PORT));